microsoft/windows-dev-box-setup-scripts/README.md

 2. If you're a Node.js contributor working on Node.js core, please see the [Node.js Bootstrapping Guide](https://github.com/nodejs/node/tree/master/tools/bootstrap) or [click here to run](http://boxstarter.org/package/nr/url?https://raw.githubusercontent.com/nodejs/node/master/tools/bootstrap/windows_boxstarter).

 ## Known issues
+- The Boxstarter ClickOnce installer does not work when using Chrome.
+This issue is being tracked [here](https://github.com/chocolatey/boxstarter/issues/345).
+Please use Edge to run the ClickOnce installer.
 - Reboot is not always logging you back in to resume the script.
 This is being tracked [here](https://github.com/chocolatey/boxstarter/issues/318).
-If you experience this please login manually and the script will continue running.
+The workaround is to login manually and the script will continue running.
 - There have been reports of Windows 1803 not successfully launching Boxstarter via the web launcher.
 See this issue for details: https://github.com/chocolatey/boxstarter/issues/301

 ## Working with Chocolatey in an organization?